studium-nicog/softa-08-singleton-factory-strategy-jfx/README.md

 > Additional explanations:
 > To avoid duplicate code (DRY - don't repeat yourself!) you can extract the code to iterate over the list of meals and collect matching meals to an `abstract` base class `FilterBase` where you pass every meal to an `protected abstract` method which decides if the meal should be included or not.
-> The `AllMealsStrategy` is handled otherwise because this strategy does not have to filter anything.
+> The `NoFilter` is handled separately since this strategy does not filter anything.

 The remaining problem is how to get an instance of the currently required strategy.
 This is where the factory pattern comes into play.